 The Creighton University Student Handbook applies to all enrolled students.
-It is published by the Office of Community Standards and Wellbeing and the Division of Student Life.
+It is published by the office of Community Standards and Student Conduct and Student Life.

 The Vice Provost for Student Life, or his/her designee, is responsible for notifying students of the availability and accessibility of the publication.
 Additionally, the Vice Provost, or his/her designee, shall notify students of publicized changes to the Student Handbook.
 Changes are effective immediately upon publication.
 The published version and addenda supersede all previous editions of the Student Handbook.